marcusgsta/blog/recreating-a-landing-page.md

 `justify-content: center` centers items vertically.
 ![View for large screen sizes](large_screen.png)

+It also turned out to be a challenge centering an unordered list.
+Finally flexbox made it super simple.
+It seems to be the goto solution nowadays.

 For the footer I used CSS grid, because I wanted the social media icons to be at the left side, and the mail address link to be in the middle.
 This was solved by a three column layout, where the middle columns set to `auto`:

 ```